Swizec/nightowls/manuscript/howforfriends.md

 Very quickly.
 Very powerfully.
 Very overwhelmingly.

 But it's a good kind of overwhelmed I hope.
-Programmers love to teach; just look at the plethora of personal blogs aimed at nothing more than having nerdgasms over some new hack somebody's discovered.
+Programmers love to teach; just look at the plethora of personal blogs aimed at nothing more than having nerdgasms over a new hack somebody's discovered.

-If there's one thing you should take away from this book, it's that programmers are enthusiasts.
+If there is but one thing you take away from this book, it should be that programmers are enthusiasts.

 ## Living with programmers

-### Understanding interruptions

-### Tiptoeing around flow
+[currently conducting interviews about living with programmers, section incomplete]

+I have a little confession to make - I don't know the first thing about living with programmers.
+Other than once having spent two months in a four bedroom house filled with six programmers my only experience has been that of other people having to live with me.

+And in their words, it isn't easy.

+One woman reports living with a programmer takes a lot of sacrifice.
+Since he works from home and is so difficult to drag away from the computer they mostly talk via IRC because it means they don't have to get up from their respective computers and actually talk face to face.
+They don't eat together either, much easier to quickly grab a bite at the computer than make the extra effort of being away from your work.

+For both of them actually.

+Yet another man, a programmer himself, says living with his programming wife is like winning a lottery.
+She understands when he has to work late, can even use it to work late at her own work when he manages to call in ahead of time, and when they're both home they help each other with logical problems.
+Talking about work at home and having the other person _really_ understand what you're talking about, is a godsend, he says.

+Maybe all it takes is a bit of understanding from both sides, and yet it seems like this understanding is difficult to achieve if you are not yourself a programmer or some other type of creative.

+[…]

 ## Working with programmers